 In 2006, a series of community meetings involving the Alexandria Court Service Unit, City departments, school officials and community stakeholders were convened in an attempt to gain feedback from residents on how to enhance resources for youth.
-A theme surfaced: more mentors – relationships with positive adult influences - were needed for our City’s youth.
+A theme surfaced: more positive adult role models were needed for Alexandria girls and boys.

-Later that spring, the City of Alexandria also held a Gang Awareness Summit, where some 600 attendees provided feedback on how to better support our City’s youth, and the idea of improving mentoring was among the list of suggestions provided by attendees.
+Later that spring, the City of Alexandria also held a Gang Awareness Summit.
+The 600 attendees provided feedback on how to better support our City’s youth, and the idea of improving the quality of mentoring was among the list of suggestions.

 That same year, the Alexandria Community Services Board held its annual public hearing to discuss mental health and substance abuse issues in the community.
-At that hearing, citizens and stakeholders, including youth themselves who were in need of mentors came forward to testify that mentors could improve the health and well-being of the youth in the our community and Alexandria needed to focus on enhancing the mentor programs in the City.
+At that hearing, community members, stakeholders and youth in need of mentors came forward to testify.
+The consensus was that mentors could improve the health and well-being of the youth in the community and that Alexandria needed to focus on enhancing its mentoring programs.

-In 2006, mentoring programs were scattered throughout the City with each one operating independently and with little coordination among programs.
-In an effort to support the work of the several mentoring programs already in existence, a number of community members, City and Schools’ staff and members of the non-profit community initiated a collaborative partnership of citywide mentoring programs appropriately titled, “The Alexandria Mentoring Partnership (AMP).”
-The City’s Gang Prevention Coordinator took on the responsibility of acting as the AMP’s Coordinator.
+At the time, mentoring programs were scattered throughout the City, operating independently and with little coordination among programs.
+In an effort to support the work of the several mentoring programs already in existence, a number of community members, City employees, school staff and members of the non-profit community initiated a collaborative partnership of citywide mentoring programs, “The Alexandria Mentoring Partnership (AMP).”
+The City’s Gang Prevention Coordinator took on the responsibility of acting as the AMP Coordinator.

 The work of the AMP ultimately supports close to 300 mentoring relationships each year by working with eleven different programs.
 Many entities are involved with the AMP, including local government, religious, and nonprofit organizations, as well as the Alexandria City Public Schools, foundations, businesses, local elected leadership, and individual community members.

-Our mentoring programs vary in structure, though the standard minimum requirements for mentors include an application, criminal background check, and the ability to commit for at least one hour, once a week, for one year.
+Our mentoring programs vary in structure, though the minimum requirements for mentors include completing an application, a criminal background check, and the ability to commit to mentoring a child for at least one hour, once a week, for one year.

 Mentoring takes many forms: